 - ½ tsp. fine sea salt

-- You’ll need a pan with a heavy bottom and big enough to prevent everything from boiling over.
+- You’ll need a pan with a heavy bottom, big enough to prevent everything from boiling over.

-- Over medium heat dissolve sugar in water.
-When it starts to look like syrup, increase the heat.
-Let it cook until it has an amber color, this takes a while but keep an eye on it, it turns from caramel to burned sugar in a whim.
-The whole time be very alert and don’t try to taste it, sugar gets extremely hot.
-Caramel will crystallize if you stir, hands off this spoon.
+- Over medium-high heat dissolve sugar in water and cooked until it's a deep amber color.
+This takes a while but keep an eye on it, it turns from caramel to burned sugar in a whim.
+The whole time stay alert and don’t try to taste it, sugar gets extremely hot.
+Caramel will crystallize if you stir, hands off your spoon

 - Caramel keeps cooking after you remove the pan from the oven.
-Turns off the heat if it already looks like nearly done or have an ice bath ready.
+Turns off the heat if it already looks like nearly done or have an ice bath ready to cool it fast.